Academic Senate

 Section 1:

-Changes or additions to the Bylaws will be considered by the Senate at two meetings as close together as possible.
-Bylaws changes may be adopted by the Senate at the second meeting by a two-thirds vote.
+Changes or additions to the Bylaws will be placed on the agenda at two meetings in succession.
+Bylaws changes may be adopted by the Senate at the second or subsequent meeting and require a two-thirds vote.

 Section 2: